 central aisles were installed and a screen between tower and nave erected.

-In 1849 Edward John Ottley presented the set of four 14th century Italian paintings depicting the Passion of Christ to St
+In 1849 Edward John Ottley presented a set of four 14th century Italian paintings depicting the Passion of Christ to St

 The East Window